This article is a regurgitation of things I’ve learned about building the web, culminating with a trip to the 2014 NYC Smashing Magazine Conference.

 This talk introduces the Semantic Web and how it can finally realize Vannevar Bush's Memex machine.
 For the first time in history, we have the technology to extend our individual memory to encompass all human knowledge.

-Even though it’s right in the name, sometimes we don’t fully realize that the Web is world wide.
-A platform enjoyed by millions of people of different languages. if you’re like me, you’ve gotten used what it means to make websites in your own language.
-But what of the other 230 languages?
-What does supporting a “world wide” audience mean for your website?
-Let’s review some of the “Ay, caramba” moments we might face when designing multilingual site.
+Even though it’s a part of the name, sometimes we forget that the Web IS world wide.
+It is a platform enjoyed by millions of people of different languages.
+This presentation reviews some of the “¡Ay, caramba!” moments we might face when designing a multilingual site.